flyteorg/flyte/docs/source/gen/flytectl_delete_cluster-resource-attribute.rst

       foo: "bar"
       buzz: "lightyear"

-Deletes cluster resource attribute for a workflow
+Deletes cluster resource attribute for a workflow.
-Here the command deletes cluster resource attributes for a workflow core.control_flow.run_merge_sort.merge_sort
+For the workflow 'core.control_flow.run_merge_sort.merge_sort', it is:

 ::